nashervinesiaton/Pet-Adoption-Management-System/README.md

 ##  System Flow of FurEverHome: Pet Adoption Record System

-### 1. System Start
+### 1. Daily Overview
-- The admin opens the system through a web browser.
+- The admin log in to the Command Center.
-- The homepage or dashboard appears with navigation options:
-  - Add Pet
-  - View Pets
-  - Update Pet
-  - Delete Pet
+- Check the occupancy progress bar and medical alert cards.
+- The activity feed tells the admin exactly what happened while they were away.

+### 2. Communication and Inbox
+- Open the Notification Center to see new messages.

 ### 2. Add Pet
 - Admin selects *Add Pet* from the navigation bar.